youseedk/dna/src/docs/03-Code Guidelines/02-HTML-Guidelines.md

 ## Break element

 Usage of the `<br>` element should be avoided.
-This element/tag is something WYSIWYG editors inserts do do a linebreak in parapgraphs.
+This element/tag is something WYSIWYG editors inserts to do a linebreak in parapgraphs.
+Use CSS to add padding or margin instead.